 • In a situation where you can’t see the woods for the trees & you need to find a way of centering & grounding yourself

-Grounded in Neurobiology, Infant Attachment Theory and meditation practices endorsed by the National Institute for Health and Care Excellence (N.I.C.E) and the Mental Health Foundation in the treatment of difficulties associated with stress and anxiety, it is the outcome of eleven years of research into the role of breathing in assisting recovering and optimising health and well being and twenty three years of personal experience living with and recovering from the after-effects of childhood trauma.
+Grounded in Biology, Infant Attachment Theory and Eastern wellbeing practices endorsed by the National Institute for Health and Care Excellence (N.I.C.E) and the Mental Health Foundation in the treatment of difficulties associated with stress and anxiety, it is the outcome of twelve years of research into the role of breathing in assisting recovering and optimising health and well being and twenty three years of personal experience living with and recovering from the after-effects of childhood trauma.

-By balancing the part of your nervous system that controls stress and relaxation, Breath Perception® empowers you to strengthen resilience, promoting and preserving your health, well being and quality of life.
+By balancing the part of your nervous system that controls stress and relaxation, Breath Perception® gives you back control, providing easy-to-use self-care tools for life.
+With which to prevent illness, preserve your quality of life and live to your potential.
 Read more.

 I provide Breath Perception® workshops and bespoke training throughout the UK, Durham and the North East.

 - reduced stress & anxiety

 - reduced pain & suffering in people living with chronic & life limiting conditions

 - enhanced self-confidence & self-esteem